mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **Failures during HDM deployment are not currently handled for recovery**

-Failures during the HDM deployment On-Premise or On-Cloud will require the user to first clean the state using HDM reset and retry the deployment.
+Failures during the HDM deployment on-premises or on-cloud will require the user to first clean the state using HDM reset and retry the deployment.
 In the current release, HDM doesn’t attempt to automatically recover from deployment failures.
 (Ref: **CP-4686)**

 ###### **Deployment taking time or appears in a hung state**